FunnySkillz/daily-cal-fit/README.md

 ## Functional requirements

 * User can create his own diet plan
+    * User can select/write what he had / will have for breakfast, lunch, dinner, etc.
+    * User can then calculate the approximate calorie intake of the day.
+    * User can chose the MAX and MIN. calorie intake to fit his diet plan.

 * User can choose a preset diet plan
+    * losing weight
+    * gaining weight
+    * gaining muscle mass

+* User can copy a preset diet plan and then change plan accordingly to fit his personal needs.

 * User can take notes (his calorie intake of the day, recipe he took for breakfast, etc)
+    * personal notes - what he likes, dislikes, any kind of text notes

 * User can view recipes
   * recipe displays approx. kcal amount
   * recipe displays approx. preparation time
   * recipe displays preparation steps

 * User can view details of every grocerie in the database
+    * per 100g or per Unit (example: 1 Egg - 34g    )
+    * kcal amount
+    * protein amount
+    * carbohydrates

 ## Not functional requirements